- Social Entrepreneurs to Watch for in 2023

 Ben Jeffreys // ATEC

-Before his role at ATEC Ben worked as National Development Manager at SSE, Product Development Manager at Oxfam, and Retail Sales Executive at Westfield.
+Prior to his leadership at ATEC, Ben held positions such as National Development Manager at SSE, Product Development Manager at Oxfam, and Retail Sales Executive at Westfield.

-Globally cooking with wood kills roughly three times as many people each year as traffic accidents – the majority of fatalities being women due to smoke inhalation.
+Globally, cooking with wood claims nearly three times as many lives each year as traffic accidents, with a significant number of fatalities, particularly among women, resulting from smoke inhalation.

-ATEC is a joint venture between Engineers Without Borders and Live & Learn, has installed over 1,000 systems since it commenced and is now expanding globally to a market of over 205 million households.
+Forged as a partnership between Engineers Without Borders and Live & Learn, ATEC has already implemented over 1,000 systems since its inception.
+Its global expansion is now reaching into a market encompassing more than 205 million households.

 Denise Woodard // Partake Foods

 In 2016, Denise Woodard founded Partake Foods to bring people from all dietary backgrounds together around allergy-friendly snacks.